 First Fridays: Groovin’ on the Pike

 Arlington Arts has partnered with Columbia Pike Branch Library to present our new music program First Fridays: Groovin’ on the Pike.
-Featuring a diverse line up of musical groups from near and far, guests can dance in the stacks and drink beer provided by New District Brewing every first Friday of the month!
+Featuring a diverse line up of musical groups from near and far, guests can dance in the stacks and drink beer and wine provided by the Columbia Pike Revitalization Organization every first Friday of the month!

 February 1- Little Red and the Renegades